Haw Branch

 Haw Branch is an historic plantation house located in Amelia County, Virginia, United States.
-Its earliest construction is attributed to Thomas Tabb, a wealthy merchant who moved to Amelia from Gloucester County, Virginia in the mid 1730s.
-In 1745 he was taxed on a mansion house at Haw Branch.
+The plantation was established by Thomas Tabb, a wealthy merchant who moved to Amelia from Gloucester County, Virginia in the mid 1730s.
+In 1745 he was taxed on a mansion house at Haw Branch, but actually lived at another plantation in Amelia County, called Clay Hill.
 Thomas Tabb represented Amelia County in the House of Burgesses and also served as sheriff, justice of the peace and Colonel of the Militia.
-After Tabb died in 1767, his son John Tabb inherited Haw Branch and increased the Tabb holdings in Amelia to include eleven plantations.
+After Tabb died in 1767, his son John Tabb inherited Haw Branch and built the current manor house, as well as increased Tabb holdings in Amelia to include eleven plantations.
 The younger Tabb also served in local office, as Colonel of the Militia, was one of eleven members of the Virginia Committee of Safety, and continued to serve in the Virginia House of Delegates.
 By Tabb's death in 1797, the total of his Amelia County holdings was nearly 25,000 acres and included Obslo, Doolittle, Grub Hill, Fairy Wood, Moulsons, Coxes, Clarks, Lortons, Wintercomack, Haw Branch and the home plantation, Clay Hill.
 Additionally, John Tabb owned Monk's Neck plantation in Dinwiddie County, commercial property in Petersburg, and partial ownership in a Liverpool trading firm named Rumbold, Walker, and Tabb.

 Frances Peyton Tabb, wife of John Tabb.
 The portrait is attributed to John Durand, 1775 when Mrs. Tabb was 23 years old.
 Each of the Tabb family females held different flowers in their portraits.

 John Tabb's youngest daughter, Marianna Elizabeth Tabb inherited Haw Branch upon her father's death.
 At the time, the plantation consisted of approximately 1,780 acres.
 Marianna married William Jones Barksdale and in 1815 the two substantially modified the dwelling at Haw Branch to its current appearance.
 The remodeling was completed in 1818 and is substantiated by a date brick in the west chimney.
 William Jones Barksdale was the scion of William Barksdale, builder of Strawberry Bank in Petersburg.
 Strongly connected to England, William Jones Barksdale attended Eton and Cambridge for his education.
 Contemporary comments about Barksdale indicated frequent trips on business to Philadelphia, New York, London, and Paris.
 Furnishings from some of these trips remains in Haw Branch today including a hall table from the workshop of Duncan Phyfe.
 In 1827 Barksdale attempted to sell Haw Branch and leave Amelia County, for reasons unknown, but the auction was never held.
 At the time, the plantation included domestic (slave) houses, stables, a new threshing barn, six large tobacco barns, and 120 enslaved individuals.

 In 1837, William Jones Barksdale joined Abraham Warwick in a partnership to run the Gallego Mill in Richmond.
 The two built the largest flour mill in the south and built a fleet of 36 brigs to ship flour to foreign ports.
 Return cargo was primarily guano and coffee.
 By the 1850s Warwick & Barksdale was the nation's leading coffee importer and the second largest flour exporter.